lukmanaj/wildlifeclassifyapp/README.md

 ## Acknowledgements

+Special thanks to:
-Special thanks to the creators of the "African Wildlife" dataset on Kaggle for providing the images used to train our model.
+- The creators of the "African Wildlife" dataset on Kaggle for providing the images used to train our model.
-PyTorch and torchvision for the deep learning architecture and pre-trained models.
+- PyTorch and torchvision for the deep learning architecture and pre-trained models.
-Streamlit for enabling the rapid development of interactive web applications.
+- Streamlit for enabling the rapid development of interactive web applications.

-Contact
+## Contact

 For any questions, feedback, or contributions, please open an issue in this repository or contact me directly at `lukman.j.aliyu@gmail.com`